- VajaTrack - Vaja

 Vertical Solar Tracking is Superior for Half of the Planet

-Solar trackers significantly increase energy production of solar farms.
+Solar trackers substantially increase energy output of solar farms.

-In the past decade, horizontal single-axis trackers have become the de-facto standard for new solar farms built at latitudes reasonably close to the equator.
-However, horizontal trackers are less efficient further from the equator, due to the sun’s lower path across the sky.
+Over the past decade, horizontal single-axis trackers have become the de facto standard for new solar farms built at latitudes relatively close to the equator.
+However, their performance declines at latitudes further from the equator due to the sun’s lower trajectory across the sky.

 VajaTrack solar panel rendering in a field

-Until now, vertical solar trackers have been expensive and prone to failure due to strong winds.
-VajaTrack finally solves this with its unique Wind-Responsive Technology.
-By employing our patented passive feathering mechanics and minimal torque design, VajaTrack reduces wind loads by over 80%, enabling a highly durable and cost-effective solution.
+By using our patented passive feathering mechanics and minimal torque design, VajaTrack reduces wind loads by more than 80%, delivering a highly durable and cost-effective solution.

-At last, the half of the planet which includes all of Europe, much of the US and large parts of Asia can enjoy the full and significant benefits of solar tracking!
+At last, the half of the planet that includes all of Europe and large parts of North America and Asia can unlock the significant benefits of vertical solar tracking in a cost-efficient solution.

 Much Higher Energy Production

-The energy production gain of solar farms built with VajaTrack compared to static mounted south-facing panels is massive – ranging from +25% to +35% for locations across Europe.
+The increase in energy output for solar farms built with VajaTrack compared to fixed-mount south-facing panels is massive – ranging from +25% to +35% across locations in Europe.

 average energy production graph